Need Professional Help?

 balance_sheet_line_of_credit.png

-In the Cash Flow, the net debt of your line of credit will calculate into the Change in Short-Term Debt:
+In the Cash Flow, the net debt of your line of credit is found under Net Cash from Financing, calculated into the Change in Short-Term Debt:

 Was this article helpful?